shedskin/shedskin/doc/README.rst

 **Tricks**

 1. The used type inference techniques can end up in an infinite loop, especially for larger programs.
-If this happens, it sometimes helps to run **Shed Skin** with the ``--infinite`` command-line option.
+If this happens, it can help to run **Shed Skin** with the ``--infinite`` command-line option.

 2. The following two code fragments work the same, but only the second one is supported: ::